szeiger/ornate/doc/src/uris.md

 ## `webjar`, `theme`, `classpath`

-These protocols reference resources on the classpath.
+These schemes reference resources on the classpath.
 They differ only in the lookup location. `classpath:/` points to the classpath root, `theme:/` points to the package containing the theme class and `webjar:/name/path` points to a path in the named webjar.
 They can be used for referencing CSS, JS and image resources in themes and image markup elements.
 These files are copied into the generated site as resources.

 ## `abs`